Bethenny Frankel Drops Out Of ‘Real Housewives Of New York,’ Blindsiding Other Cast Members

 Bethenny started with RHONY during its inception in 2008.
 Then, she took a break from the Bravo program, starting in 2010 and returning in 2015.
 Since then, she has used the television platform “to grow her brand, which has ventured into fashion and philanthropy as time has gone on,” states Page Six.

-Now the mogul who is behind the successful Skinnygirl empire has decided to break away from the small screen show for good.
+Now the mogul, who is behind the successful Skinnygirl empire, has decided to break away from the small screen show for good.

 As she explained in a statement addressed to Variety, the 48-year-old go-getter is ready to move on in her life as she focuses on her 9-year-old daughter and other matters like “producing and starring in shows which represent a shift in the conversation for women.”